Short-Term Rental vs Long-Term Rental Tax Rules

 This is where proper structuring matters—see how this fits into a real estate tax strategy for investors.

-This is commonly referred to as the short-term rental tax loophole.
+This is often referred to as the short-term rental tax strategy— but it only works when structured correctly under IRS rules.

 Learn how this works in detail in our short-term rental tax strategy guide.